Healthy Homes Assessment Ebdentown

 Insulation needs to meet the R-values of your area.

-• Zone 1 - Auckland & Northland - ceiling R 2.9 Underfloor R 1.3
+• Zone 1 - Auckland & Northland - ceiling R 2.9, underfloor R 1.3

-• Zone 2 – The rest area of North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3
+• Zone 2 – all of North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3

-• Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 (underfloor R 1.3
+• Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3, underfloor R 1.3

 Ebdentown Moisture Ingress & Drainage

-Learn more about the Healthy Homes moisture ingress and drainage standard.
+Learn more about this Healthy Homes moisture ingress and drainage standard.

 moisture ingress and drainage inspection